 We also have a short video which explains how VAT works, that you can watch below.

-You might need to register your business for VAT by filling out a form and sending it to HMRC in the post.
-For instance:
+You might need to register your business for VAT by filling out a VAT1 form and sending it to HMRC in the post.
+This might be because you’re:

 The VAT registration process for a partnership is largely the same as it is for any other business, with the extra step of completing a VAT2 form to tell HMRC about each partner in the partnership.
 A single form can register up to 9 partners at a time, though each partner will need to sign their own section of the form.